ignite/cli/docs/versioned_docs/version-v0.27.2/03-clients/01-go-client.md

 	// Importing the types package of your blog blockchain "github.com/<github-user-name>/blog/x/blog/types"
 ```

-then update the dependencies again:
+Then, update the dependencies again:

 ```bash
 go mod tidy